-Plus, it comes with extra features specifically for WooCommerce, including stock, review listings, and add to cart columns.
-The plugin is easy for you to use, as everything is done automatically, and easy for your customers to use, as they can find the products they need faster.
+Plus, it comes with extra features specifically for WooCommerce, including stock, review listings, and add-to-cart columns.
+You can use the plugin with ease as it does everything automatically, and your customers can find the products they need faster.
+This will make it easy for them to use.
 The result of all of this is a store with higher conversions, more sales, and more profits :)

 You can create your first product table by adding

 [product_table] to any WordPress post, page, or text widget.
-This will automatically generate a sortable table of your WooCommerce products like the one above.
-You can overwrite any of these settings by adding extra parameters to your shortcode, and create as many tables as you and your customers need :)
+This will automatically generate a sortable table of contents listing your WooCommerce products like the one above.
+You can overwrite any of these settings by adding extra parameters to your shortcode, and creating as many tables as you and your customers need.

 Posts Table Pro is the best of the WordPress table plugins

 - Posts Table Pro is the best WordPress table plugin.
 The plugin can automatically create (and update) your tables for you, saving you a huge amount of time.
-You also get advanced features such as integration with a huge number of plugins, professional support, and frequent updates.
+The plugin provides you with advanced features such as integration with a huge number of plugins, professional support, and frequent updates.
 We recommend this for the vast majority of sites.
 Plus, you don't have to add JSON, HTML, or CSS to your site and can still benefit from responsive tables.

 - WooCommerce Product Table is the best in class for WooCommerce stores.
-If you’re running a WooCommerce store, this plugin is going to automatically generate product tables for you, and in doing so increase your conversion rate – and profits.
-This is a hugely popular plugin, and is loved by customers for a good reason!
+This plugin is going to automatically generate product tables for you.
+This increases your conversion rate – and profits.
+Customers love this plugin for a good reason, making it a hugely popular one!
 It works, and it works really well.

 - Basic WordPress table plugins aren’t ideal, as they will require manual data entry and managing multiple CSV files.
 They also miss advanced features.
 If you have to use one of these, then go for TablePress (free version) or wpDataTables (premium version).